wso2/docs-is/en/docs/learn/working-with-acr-and-amr.md

 	`excluded_methods`: List of Authentication Methods that you would like to prevent being available on the ID token.

-4. Start the identity server
+4. Start the WSO2 Identity Server.

 !!! info
-You can verify the whether the changes have been successfully applied by opening the `identity.xml` file in the `<IS_HOME>/repository/conf/identity` directory after starting the server.
-It should contain a similar configuration as follows,
+You can verify whether the changes are successfully applied by opening the `identity.xml` file in the `<IS_HOME>/repository/conf/identity` directory after starting the server.
+It should contain a similar configuration as shown below.

 ```
 <AuthenticationContext>